samuelblack11/samuelblack11/README.md

 <h2>About Me</h2>
-I'm a Senior Software Engineer with 5+ years experience working both independently and leading teams for medium sized businesses.
+I'm a Full Stack Engineer with 5+ years experience working both independently and leading teams for medium sized businesses.
 My technical skills come with a strong operations background from a fast-paced environment.
 This has made me highly technical, detail-oriented, and expeditious.
 I now apply this to mobile and desktop software development.
 I'm currently learning how to develop my own neural network.
 Please contact me at snb1582@gmail.com for inquiries.

 <h2> Languages & Tools I Specialize In</h2>
 <p align="left">